Brewster XA-32: Testing

 The first flight of the XA-32 prototype was not until May 22, 1943, two years after the design was proposed; and almost every aspect of performance fell short of the specifications.
 Devoid of weapons load, the XA-32 could only reach 279 mph and although handling was adequate, as soon as armament and external stores were added, the performance dropped drastically and more seriously, the disturbed airflow "set up severe buffeting at its top speed."
-The firm was in such management shambles that it drew the wrath of Congress and actually went out of the aircraft manufacturing business following the debacle of the XA-32.
+A second prototype, the XA-32A, was built with reduced armament, but it failed to resolve the issues.